ASFHyP3/OPERA-DISP-TMS/Design.md

 ## Cumulative Displacement
 ### Format
-To fully understand the context of InSAR-derived displacement data (such as the OPERA-Disp products) multiple pieces are required for each pixel:
+To fully understand the context of InSAR-derived displacement data (such as the OPERA-Disp products), multiple pieces are required for each pixel:

 1. The geographic location of the pixel (from the GDAL metadata)
 2. The start and end date for the displacement observation